A Guide To Cognitive Behavioral Therapy (CBT) For Narcissistic Personality Disorder

 Skills training may include behavior rehearsal, relaxation training, or social skills training, for example.
 Through this strategy, the patient may learn to act more appropriately in a variety of social settings.

 During guided discovery, a therapist may try to learn more about the patient’s beliefs, then ask open-ended questions designed to challenge those beliefs.
 Often, the goal here is to ask questions that allow information to be brought to the patient’s awareness.
 From there, the individual can begin to consider the problems they are facing as well as potential solutions.

-Someone with NPD may not be fully aware of their symptoms or how they impact others around them.
+Like with other personality disorders, like borderline personality disorder, someone with NPD may not be fully aware of their symptoms or how they impact others.
 Through psychoeducation, the patient can learn more about narcissistic personality disorder and how it impacts their thoughts and behaviors.

 Online therapy has been shown to be an effective treatment option for a range of mental health concerns, and there is strong evidence supporting the effectiveness of online CBT in particular.
 For instance, one study conducted an overview of the effectiveness of internet-based CBT (ICBT) in the treatment of psychiatric disorders, and it concluded that “ICBT is useful in treating mental health and medical illnesses with psychiatric comorbidities”.